hamptonpieryc/website/content/docs/club-rules.md

 on the ground floor at any tme, are entitled to a Club key and are informed of the door code.
 Social members are expected to support the Club’s activities.

-**4.11** Candidates for membership are required to forward to the Secretary the specified form of application duly completed, together with one year's subscription and entrance fee.
-New members shall be elected by ballot in Committee if necessary.
+**4.11** Candidates for membership are required to forward to the Membership Secretary a completed membership form and pay the necessary fees by any of the means stated on the form.
+A candidate becomes a member once the application is accepted and confirmed by the Membership Secretary.
+The Membership Secretary may decide to refer the application to the GMC, in which case the decision is by a simple majority.

-**4.11.1** No candidate shall be deemed to be elected unless supported by a simple majority of the Committee.

-**4.11.2** Membership of the Club shall be open to anyone interested in the sport of yachting on application regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs.
+**4.11.1** Membership of the Club shall be open to anyone interested in the sport of yachting on application regardless of sex, age, disability, ethnicity, nationality, sexual orientation, religion or other beliefs.
 Membership may however be limited according to available facilities on a nondiscriminatory basis.

-**4.11.3** The GMC may refuse membership or, subject to Rule 12, remove it, only for good cause such as conduct or character likely to bring the Club or sport into disrepute.
+**4.11.2** The GMC may refuse membership or, subject to Rule 12, remove it, only for good cause such as conduct or character likely to bring the Club or sport into disrepute.
 Appeal against refusal of membership may be made to the members.

-**4.11.4** No candidate for membership may enjoy the privilege of membership until after electon as a member in accordance with this rule.
+**4.11.3** No candidate for membership may enjoy the privilege of membership until after election as a member in accordance with this rule.
 Any persons who are able under these rules to become members without prior application may not be admitted to the privileges of membership without an interval of at least two days between their becoming a member and their admission.

-**4.11.5** The Honorary Secretary (Secretary) shall inform each candidate in writing of the candidates’ election or non-election and shall furnish an elected candidate with a copy of the Rules and Bye-laws of the Club and make request for such payments as are necessary.
+**4.11.4** The Membership Secretary shall provide new members with up to date information on the management and running of the Club.
+This information may be delivered via email.

-**4.12** Any member wishing to withdraw from the Club shall give writen notice of their desire to do so addressed to the Secretary.
+**4.12** Any member wishing to withdraw from the Club shall give notice of their desire to do to the Membership Secretary.
 If no such notice is received after 7th January in any year, the member shall be liable to pay the subscription for the current year.
 Upon re-application by a past member the GMC may, at its discretion, excuse payment of an entrance fee.